 During the nation's bicentennial year, 1976, the Greenwood Historical Society was organized.
 A big celebration included a parade, the crowning of Miss Greenwood, and a speech by Lt.
 Gov. McGinley.
 The Burlington Northern donated its old depot to the Greenwood Historical Society, which had raised money to move it from track-side to the Greenwood Park.
 Many memberships, fund raisers, generous donations, and lots of volunteer work made the move possible, and Green Thumb workers did much of the repairs.
 Today the depot museum is available for viewing by appointment during the summer hours.

 In the past few years a few of the original homes throughout the village have been demolished with many new homes in the same locations.
 In addition we have grown a bit to the west with a few new luxury homes and rental properties scattered around town.

 In addition to our big elevator, we have Bakers Candies, an award winning candy factory which sells Nebraska made products all over the nation and around the world, and the old high school is currently privately owned for spiritual retreats.
-In addition to a small business district, we have a recently renovated park, a tennis court, and a baseball/soccer field.
+In addition to a small business district, we have a recently renovated park with new playground equipment and a gazebo.

 Greenwood, small town Nebraska, with a big heart is always happy to welcome new residents and visitors.

 A. Carpenter, K. Gerlach